771999489/mysql-powerBI/README.md

-Project_name : Link mysql with powerBI
+Project_name : Link PostegresSQL with powerBI

 Description :
 This project consists of connecting a RDBMS (Relational Database Management System) containing a database with the power bi tool that